Out-of-the-Box Marketing Ideas for Realtors

 “Hey, friends!
 We’re having an open house at 123 Notta Street in Cityville on Saturday from 2-4.
 This home is perfect for a family of four or five and features three bedrooms, two baths and HUGE backyard for the kids and a deck for summer grilling with friends.
 Maybe your not in the market, that’s ok.
 If you know someone that is, please click share or tag a friend in the comments.
 Find directions in the comments.
 Hope to see you there!

-After the video is done to your satisfaction, post it a few days before the open house to your Facebook business page [Don’t have one?
-I can help you.].
+After the video is done to your satisfaction, post it a few days before the open house to your Facebook business page.
 If the video is posted too far in advance, people will forget.
 Boost the post in your local area with Facebook ads, ending the ads when the open house begins.

 [Want to learn more?
 Download our 20 Tips on Facebook Marketing eBook]